 Cataract Surgery Dallas

-At LaserCare Eye Center, we specialize in Refractive Cataract surgery.
+At LaserCare Eye Center, we specialize in Refractive Cataract surgery for patients.
 If you are interested in reducing dependence on glasses after Cataract surgery, we have options for you.
 We were one of the first DFW area practices offering true Laser Cataract surgery with the Lensx system.
 We offer Lens implants that allow vision near and far (multifocal implants) with Panoptix Trifocal IOL, ReSTOR, and Symfony and that correct astigmatism (Toric implants).
 Below you can find more information about Cataracts:

 Everything You Need to Know About Cataract Surgery

 Cataract surgery is a procedure to replace the lens of your eyes when it becomes cloudy.
 In most cases, the cloudy lens is replaced with a clear artificial lens, called an intraocular lens (IOL).

 Your natural eye lens is designed to refract light rays that enter the eye, helping you see.
 In order to see clearly, your eye lens needs to be clear as well.
 However, the presence of a cataract can make your vision cloudy or blurry – almost as if you’re looking through a foggy windshield.
 The only way to treat a cataract is via surgery.